carinaschmidt/ralis/README.md

 sbatch devel/ralis/scripts/slurm_train_ralis.sh
 ````

-This works on my system.

-Use the other `scripts/slurm_*` scripts to run other stuff.
-For some reason baselines didn't run on my system, without throwing an error.
-Jobs just got hung.
-Perhaps, not enough memory given in SBATCH settings?

 To run stuff depending on the pre-trained models, don't forget to download them from the Google Drive link below and copy into your checkpoints folder (e.g. `ckpt_seg`)

 ## Dependencies